SUSE/rmt/README.md

 ```
 * See the "Configuration" section for how to configure the options in `/etc/rmt.conf`.
 * Start RMT by running `systemctl start rmt`.
 This will start the RMT server at http://localhost:4224.
+* By default, mirrored repositories are saved under `/usr/share/rmt/public`, which is a symlink that points to
+`/var/lib/rmt/public`.
+In order to change destination directory, recreate `/usr/share/rmt/public` symlink to point to the
+desired location.

 ## Usage